LibVNC/libvncserver/README.md

 You can make use of the [provided toolchainfile](cmake/Toolchain-cross-mingw32-linux.cmake).
 It sets CMake to expect (optional) win32 dependencies like libjpeg and friends in the `deps` directory.
 Note that you need (probably self-built) development packages for win32, the `-dev` packages coming with your distribution won't work.
+Also note that you'll need to put `libwinpthread-1.dll` in the build dir to run the examples.
+You can find this DLL on your Linux build machine via `locate libwinpthread-1.dll`.

 	mkdir build